About High Security Printing Latin America

 The latest technologies and techniques in the production and issue of banknotes, ePassports, ID cards, visas and other secure documents across Latin America.

-The High Security Printing™ conferences are annual events with a specficially regional focus.
+The High Security Printing™ conferences are annual events with a specfic regional focus.
 They cover government-specified and issued documents,including currency, fiduciary documents, excise stamps, ID cards, e-passports, visas, vehicle documents and licences, with a particular emphasis on banknotes and emerging technologies for ID and travel documents.
 Running in tandem with each event is a trade exhibition of 30-40 companies supplying technologies and systems for these sectors.

 High Security Printing™ Asia has been held each year since 2002, and the High Security Printing™ EMEA since 2004.